 “Port Authority” writer/director Lessovitz has crafted a story that might resonate more with viewers who understand the LGBTQ community rather than people who don’t care to understand the LGBTQ community.
 That’s because “Port Authority” tends to wander and lose a little bit of focus midway through the film.
 The capable performances by the actors should sustain most people’s interest.

 However, certain viewers who aren’t curious to see what will happen to Paul and Wye might get bored and might not finish watching the movie.
 People who watch the movie until the end might not get the ending they expect.
 However, “Port Authority” is a solid addition to the small number of mainstream indie films about straight men who fall in love with transgender women.
 The movie’s story takes place over a few months, so it’s more of a snapshot portrait than a sweeping epic.

-Momentum Pictures released “Port Authority” in select U.S. cinemas on May 28, 2021, and on digital and VOD on June 1, 2021.
-The movie was released in France in 2019.
+Momentum Pictures released “Port Authority” in select U.S. cinemas on May 28, 2021 and on digital and VOD on June 1, 2021.